djismgaming/djismgaming.github.io/docs/documentation/guides/proxmox-restore-smb-cifs-share-connections.md

 ---

 If at some point Proxmox loses connectivity with an SMB/CIFS share, it will not restore the connection by itself until a restart of the Proxmox node is performed.
-With this tip, you’ll make the Proxmox node restore the connection automatically.
+With the script below, the Proxmox node restores the connection automatically.

-In your node’s shell, create a bash script that looks for mount points in `/mnt/pve/` and unmounts them if they become stale:
+On the node's shell, create a bash script that looks for mount points in `/mnt/pve/` and unmounts them if they become stale:

 ``` bash
 nano remount.sh